xgeoff/clearhealth/pages/approach.md

 title = "Approach to Designing a Better Health Insurance Plan"
 ---

-Perfect — that’s a mission statement I can get behind.
-Let’s start by breaking this into layers so we can design something that’s both **radically better for members** and **operationally viable**.

-## 🩺 Step 1: Define What “Doesn’t Suck” Means
+## 🩺 Step 1: Define What “Healthcare Reimagined” Means

 Here’s what most people hate about health insurance: